 Project Cycle Management

-course will teach you how to effectively manage a project from start to finish.
-It is based on the Project Cycle Management (PCM) workshop that Medical Teams International staff developed and held at our headquarters in early 2006.
-That first class had 30 participants including visiting field staff.
-Over the next two years, the PCM Workshop was offered four more times in the field.
-A total of 100 Medical Teams International staff and partners have completed the PCM course.
-The purpose of the online version is to give more staff around the world the opportunity to learn basic skills and knowledge about project cycle management, as well as to provide previous participants a refresher resource.
+The Project Cycle Management course will teach you how to effectively manage a project from start to finish.
+It is based on a Project Cycle Management (PCM) Course that was first held in 2006 and offered in several country offices.
+The course was updated in 2015.
+The purpose of the online version of the course is to give more staff around the world the opportunity to learn basic skills and knowledge about project cycle management as well as to provide previous participants a refresher course.

 The Program Planning Tool Kit

 |The Program Planning Tool Kit [Doc] is meant to help program planning teams select the most appropriate community‐based approaches for the specific contexts in which they work.
 Resources are provided that describe relevant best practices in global health.
 The Tool Kit can assist in developing programs and proposals, and can also be used during program reviews and evaluations to reassess the design of programs that are not making progress.

 | ||The Monitoring and Evaluation Manual [PDF] is designed to help project managers, monitoring and evaluation coordinators and project implementers gain familiarity with basic monitoring and evaluation concepts. |